Derailed Trump Assassination Attempt Takes Bizarre Twist

 Initially, Department of Homeland Security (DHS) officials lauded the arrest, with Secretary Kristi Noem linking it to other recent threats against Trump.
 However, the situation shifted when handwriting analysis revealed that Reyes did not author the threatening letter.

-Law enforcement sources informed CNN that they suspect the letter was written by someone else, intending to have Reyes deported before his testimony in an unrelated criminal case.
+Law enforcement sources informed CNN that they suspected the letter was written by someone else, intending to have Reyes deported before his testimony in an unrelated criminal case.
 “Federal officials asked for a handwriting sample from Reyes and determined his handwriting and the threatening letter didn’t match,” according to a high-level law enforcement official briefed on the case.

 Milwaukee County District Attorney Kent Lovern confirmed that his office and the Milwaukee Police Department are treating the matter as a case of identity theft and witness intimidation.
-The Milwaukee Police Department stated that they are examining the incident, although no criminal charges have been filed.

 The family’s attorney and immigrant rights advocates criticized the government’s handling of the case, arguing that the public announcement caused harm to Reyes and his family.
 They reported receiving numerous death threats on social media following the initial DHS press release.
 Reyes was reportedly in the process of applying for a U-visa, which allows undocumented crime victims to remain in the United States if they assist in law enforcement investigations.